Ward Hayden and The Outliers: 2020—present

 In June 2024, shortly after performing at Boston Calling, Hayden and Hall announced that longtime drummer Kiggans had decided to leave the band.
-Both Nilsen and Kiggans are featured on Live in Sweden and the upcoming Springsteen tribute albums.
-(Nilsen and Kiggans later joined the local (Boston-area) blues band GA-20.)
+Both Nilsen and Kiggans are featured on Live in Sweden and the Springsteen tribute albums.
+(Nilsen and Kiggans later joined the blues band GA-20.)
 The release of "Glory Days" on June 4, 2024, was timed to celebrate the 40th anniversary of the release of the original version by Springsteen on his 1984 album Born in the U.S.A..
 On July 12, a "various artists" bluegrass tribute album to Bob Seger & The Silver Bullet Band was released, entitled Silver Bullet Bluegrass; Hayden (without the band) was the lead vocalist on "Betty Lou's Gettin' Out Tonight."
 Other concert festivals the band performed at during 2024 were the "Newburyport Brewing Country Fest" in Newburyport, MA and "The Moxie Festival" in Lisbon Falls, Maine.

 Live in Sweden was ultimately released in August; two singles (live versions of their songs "Root Cellar" and "Mary Anne") were released in advance to promote the album.
 The band returned to Scandinavia again on tour from late August to early October 2024.

-A release date has not been announced for the Springsteen tribute album.
-The band has mentioned plans to tour Europe again in 2025.
+By late 2024, Crawford, Marshall, and drummer Patrick Brown had become official members of the band.

+Little by Little, which is the first of two albums recorded as a tribute to Springsteen and his songwriting, was released in April 2025; it was preceded by the release of "The Promised Land", which they retitled to "Promised Land" (not to be confused with the Chuck Berry song of the same name they previously recorded in 2018).
+It includes the previously released singles "Dancing in the Dark" but not "Brilliant Disguise" or "Glory Days".

+The companion album Piece by Piece was released in October 2025; it includes the band's previously released covers of "Brilliant Disguise" and "Glory Days" from 2024.
+Piece by Piece received a one-day pre-sale in August 2025 to celebrate distributor Bandacamp's "Bandcamp Friday" promotion.
+(Little by Littles final release date also took place on a Bandcamp Friday).
+"Jersey Girl" was also released as a single from Piece by Piece.
+Both Springsteen albums were recorded over the course of two years, and feature seven band members (Hayden, Kiggans, Nilsen, Hall, Brown, Crawford, and Marshall), plus other guest musicians.